dnkaUC/ayywareRemake/README.md

 - Tank AA usage: If you press ALT Key on your Keyboard your Fake Head Side will change RIGHT/LEFT
 - Hitscan mode is auto so its useless to change there some Settings.
 - If you Press Shift on your Keyboard u have a FAKEWALK.
+- If you use Autowall DMG == 100; it will use Enemy HP always example if EnemyHP is 20 or 100.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
  -21.08.2017 -
  - main Release